Casonhqc/code_qa/README.md

 [An attempt to build cursor's @codebase feature - RAG on codebases - part 2](https://blog.lancedb.com/building-rag-on-codebases-part-2/)

-CodeQA helps you understand codebases by:
+CodeQA - Retrieval Only helps you explore codebases by:
 - Extracting code structure and metadata using tree-sitter AST parsing
 - Indexing the code chunks using OpenAI/Jina embeddings and storing them in LanceDB
 - Enabling natural language searches across the codebase by using @codebase in queries
-- Providing context-aware answers with references
+- Retrieving relevant code context with file paths and references
-- Supporting interactive chat-based code exploration
+- Supporting interactive retrieval-based code exploration

 ## Prerequisites